Index

 Overview

 - It is strongly recommended that a local backup configuration only be used as a temporary measure.
-In the event of a disk failure not only will you lose your existing Statseeker installation, but also all backup data.
+In the event of a disk failure, not only will you lose your existing Statseeker installation, but also all backup data.
 DO NOT store your Statseeker backup files on your Statseeker server.

-- Be sure to copy any locally stored backup files off from the Statseeker server prior to performing an upgrade or fresh installation on the server
+- Be sure to copy any locally stored backup files from the Statseeker server prior to performing an upgrade or fresh installation on the server

 - Only restore backups of the same version as the current server – backup files from other versions may not have the required data structure to work correctly with your Statseeker server.